Kith and Kin

 Find your support system

-We offers Arizona’s most extensive support program for family (kin), friend, and neighbor (kith) child care, which is one of the country’s most common forms of caregiving.
+We offer Arizona’s most extensive support program for family (kin), friend, and neighbor (kith) child care, which is one of the country’s most common forms of caregiving.
 It usually includes relatives, friends, neighbors, and other adults caring for children in their home.
-Whatever role you play in the live of a child, our groups empower you to give kids the brightest start possible.
+Whatever role you play in the life of a child, our groups empower you to give kids the brightest start possible.

 Receive resources, materials and information on topics like:

 SOFIA + ALEX*

 At four years old, Alex was expelled from preschool.
 His parents turned to Sofia, a family friend, to provide care for Alex so they could keep working.
 One day, Sofia and Alex were at a community center.
 An ASCC team member, Anita, saw Sofia struggling with Alex’s behavior.
 Anita approached Sofia to help and informed her of the services ASCC provides.
 From positive behavior guidance to daily schedule planning and nutrition, ASCC could help Sofia set limits and create routines that support both her and Alex.
 Sofia was eager to sign up.
 She confided in Anita that her children were witnessing Alex’s outbursts and behavior, and had been on the receiving end of his physical aggression.

 Over the next few weeks, Anita worked with Sofia to set limitations and guidelines for her household, starting with restricting Alex’s access to TV and electronic devices.
 Together, Anita and Sofia identified Alex’s need for an energetic outlet.
 They purchased a trampoline and it quickly became Alex’s favorite activity.
 By establishing routines and integrating positive reinforcement, Alex’s behavior began to improve, and he was able to go back to preschool.